vegaprotocol/specs/protocol/0077-SNAP-snapshots.md

 snapshot{
     Height: 123,
     Hash: "0xDEADBEEF", // hash of the entire snapshot
-    Chunks: 14, // this checkpoint comes in 14 chunks
+    Chunks: 14, // this snapshot comes in 14 chunks
     Metadata: {
         Assets: {
             Chunk: 0, // which chunk is expected to contain this data